 Naturally, Terra’s selling point was her unusual height.
 Larger builds weren't subject to marriage limitations, but since one could set their height preferences in the search network, most took one look at Terra and excluded the outlier from their results.

 Making matters worse was Terra's excessive imagination, which fueled her habit of devising odd tools like the eight-arm octopus-shaped tunnel net.
-Twisters desired a decompa who made nets to their orders, so she had a clear flaw.
+It was a clear flaw to twisters, who desired a decompa that made nets following their orders.

 The floundering atmosphere at the table was saved by the waiters, who had finally arrived.
-The scent of the juicy, sizzling beef-like steak filled the air, steam rose from the soft potato-like mash, and the cauliflower-like side dish was a vibrant green.
-They were printed foods which had been cooked, but their flavors were the pride of the manager and rivaled their equivalents from the common era.
+The scent of juicy, sizzling beef-like steak filled the air, steam rose from the soft mashed potato-like, and the cauliflower-like side dish was a vibrant green.
+They were only printed foods with extra cooking, but their flavors were the pride of the manager and rivaled their equivalents from the common era.
 All three were impressive Endeavour clan specialties.

 “Oba-sama, the bill...”